 Design must-read book of the week:

-The informative book providing comprehensive vision on UX strategy that implies the thought-out application of business strategy techniques in the process of user experience design.
-Contains both theoretic basis and practical examples.
-Highly recommended for all the representatives of UX design process (UI/UX designers, product designers information architects, user researchers, managers, marketing specialists, strategists) as well as everyone who is interested in UX design theme.
+This informative book provides a comprehensive vision of UX strategy that implies the thought-out application of business strategy techniques in the process of user experience design.
+Contains both theoretical basis and practical examples.
+Highly recommended for all the representatives of the UX design process (UI/UX designers, product designers, information architects, user researchers, managers, marketing specialists, strategists) as well as everyone who is interested in the UX design theme.